ptmcg/littletable/README.md

 # print a particular customer name
 # (unique indexes will return a single item; non-unique
-# indexes will return a list of all matching items)
+# indexes will return a new Table of all matching items)
 print(customers.by.id["0030"].name)

 # see all customer names